frank44/NativePax/README.md

 	    JMP {label} - jump to the corresponding label.

+        JZ {label} - jump if zero is at the top of the stack, note that if activated the zero is removed during the jump.

         RET - jumps back a to just after the previous JMP call

         EXIT - stops the program immediately